Item 21: Understand what semantic versioning promises

 "In theory, theory is the same as practice.
 In practice, it's not."

 As a crate author, the first of these rules is easy to comply with, in theory: if you touch anything, you need a new release.
-Using Git tags to match releases can help with this – by default, a tag is fixed to a particular commit and can only be moved with a manual --force option.
+Using Git tags to match releases can help with this—by default, a tag is fixed to a particular commit and can be moved only with a manual --force option.
 Crates published to crates.io also get automatic policing of this, as the registry will reject a second attempt to publish the same crate version.
-The main danger for non-compliance is when you notice a mistake just after a release has gone out, and you have to resist the temptation to just nip in a fix.
+The main danger for noncompliance is when you notice a mistake just after a release has gone out, and you have to resist the temptation to just nip in a fix.

-To help with this, the Cargo book goes into considerable detail as to what is and is not back-compatible.
-Most of these details are unsurprising, but there are a few areas worth highlighting.
+To help with this, the Cargo book goes into considerable detail as to what is and is not back compatible.
+Most of these details are unsurprising, but there are a few areas worth highlighting:

-• Adding new items is usually safe, but may cause clashes if code using the crate already makes use of something that happens to have the same name as the new item.
+• Adding new items is usually safe—but may cause clashes if code using the crate already makes use of something that happens to have the same name as the new item.

 • Rust's insistence on covering all possibilities means that changing the set of available possibilities can be a breaking change.

-• Explicitly creating an instance of a struct requires an initial value for all fields, so adding a field to a structure that can be publically instantiated is a breaking change.
-Structures that have private fields are OK, because crate users can't explicitly construct them anyway; a struct can also be marked as non_exhaustive to prevent external users performing explicit construction.
+• Explicitly creating an instance of a struct requires an initial value for all fields, so adding a field to a structure that can be publicly instantiated is a breaking change.
+Structures that have private fields are OK, because crate users can't explicitly construct them anyway; a struct can also be marked as non_exhaustive to prevent external users from performing explicit construction.

-• Changing a trait so it is no longer object safe (Item 2) is a breaking change; any users that build trait objects for the trait will stop being able to compile their code.
+• Changing a trait so it is no longer object safe (Item 12) is a breaking change; any users that build trait objects for the trait will stop being able to compile their code.

 • Adding a new blanket implementation for a trait is a breaking change; any users that already implement the trait will now have two conflicting implementations.

-• Changing the license of an open-source crate is an incompatible change: users of your crate who have strict restrictions on what licenses are acceptable may be broken by the change.
+• Changing the license of an open source crate is an incompatible change: users of your crate who have strict restrictions on what licenses are acceptable may be broken by the change.
 Consider the license to be part of your API.

 • Changing the default features (Item 26) of a crate is potentially a breaking change.
 Removing a default feature is almost certain to break things (unless the feature was already a no-op); adding a default feature may break things depending on what it enables.
 Consider the default feature set to be part of your API.